WELCOME TO THE NAPA VALLEY!

 -

-Delfina (Mission) – neighborhood Italian, always good
+Delfina (Mission) – neighborhood Italian

 Flour + Water (Mission) – pasta, lively, worth the hype